 The bill amends Florida Statutes to strengthen property owners' rights concerning the removal of unauthorized occupants from both residential and commercial properties.
-It mandates that property owners or their authorized agents must file a verified complaint with the sheriff to initiate the removal process, which must detail the unauthorized occupants and the circumstances of their presence.
-New provisions allow sheriffs to use reasonable force for removals and outline the fees associated with serving notices to vacate.
-Additionally, the bill protects property owners and sheriffs from liability for damages to personal property, provided the removal is conducted lawfully.
+It requires property owners or their authorized agents to file a verified complaint with the sheriff to initiate the removal process, detailing the unauthorized occupants and the circumstances of their presence.
+New provisions allow sheriffs to use reasonable force for removals and establish fees for serving notices to vacate.
+Additionally, the bill protects property owners and sheriffs from liability for loss or damage to personal property, provided the removal is conducted lawfully.

 H 213 c1: 82.036, 689.03, 806.13, 817.0311